MadBender/spt-profile-converter/readme.md

 1. Make sure SPT server 3.9 is not running.
 1. Open the terminal in the root directory and run:
     ```
-    node convertProfile [SPT 3.8 profile] [SPT 3.9 profile directory]
+    node convertProfile [input profile] [output profile]
     ```
-    The 3.9 profile will be saved into the target directory with the same name as the original 3.8 profile
+    The output profile, compatible with SPT 3.9, will be saved into the output file.
+You may specify the same file for input and output, in this case the profile will be updated in place.

     Example:
     ```
-    node convertProfile E:\Games\SPT\user\profiles\660c886400014ca378101db4.json 'E:\Games\SPT 3.9.0\user\profiles'
+    node convertProfile E:\Games\SPT\user\profiles\660c886400014ca378101db4.json E:\Games\SPT_3.9.0\user\profiles\660c886400014ca378101db4.json
     ```
+1. Move the converted profile into the SPT 3.9 profile directory if it's not there already.
-1. Start SPT, in the launcher select the converted profile and launch the game.
+1. Start SPT 3.9, in the launcher select the converted profile and launch the game.